Jenny Meadows

 Jennifer Brenda "Jenny" Meadows (born 17 April 1981) is a retired British athlete.
-Her main event was the 800 metres, although she previously competed also over the 400 metres.
-She won the bronze medal at the 2009 World Championships, and a silver at the 2010 World Indoor Championships.
+Her main event was the 800 metres although earlier in her career she also competed over the 400 metres.
+In the 800 m she won a bronze medal at the 2009 World Championships, and a silver at the 2010 World Indoor Championships.
 At the European Athletics Championships, Meadows took silver outdoors in 2010 and gold indoors in 2011.
-She also had some international success as part of the Great Britain women's 4 x 400 metres relay squad.
+She also had some international success as part of the Great Britain women's 4 × 400 metres relay squad.

 Meadows was the 2011 Diamond League 800 m winner.
-In 2009, she was the third-fastest British woman over the distance, and currently is the eighth-fastest as of 2022.
-She was multiple British national champion (mostly indoors).
+In 2009, she was the third-fastest British woman over the distance, and was the eighth-fastest as of 2022.
+She was multiple British national champion.
 Meadows, along with other athletes such as Caster Semenya and Alysia Montano, has been noted in the press as one of a number of athletes who were repeatedly denied major international medals by doping competitors, particularly from Russia.

 Early career

-Schools championships

 In January 1989, 7-year-old Jenny Meadows joined Wigan & District Harriers.
 She was the 800 metres winner at the English Schools Junior (under 15 in this case) Championships in 1995.
 In 1998, she was third at the AAA Junior Indoor Championships in the 400 metres.
 She also finished second over the distance at the English Schools Championships.

-GB team

-The 18-year-old represented United Kingdom in the women's 4 × 400 metres relay at the 1999 European Athletics Junior Championships in Riga.
+The 18-year-old represented Great Britain in the women's 4 × 400 metres relay at the 1999 European Athletics Junior Championships in Riga.
 A year later, she ran the fastest leg of the women's 4 × 400 metres relay for the British team at the World Junior Championships held in Santiago, helping to secure the gold medal.
 In 2001 at the European Under-23 Championships in Amsterdam, she finished sixth in the 400 m, and gained a gold in the women's 4 × 400 m relay.